 - ALL authors are required to complete and submit the mandatory disclosure, copyright and FDA forms.
 The form can be found here.
 Please forward to ALL authors to complete.
 Submission Number - please indicate Harold Frost

-- Award winners are required to stay at the Sun Valley Resort in order to receive their monetary award.
+- Award winners are required to stay at the Snowbird Resort in order to receive their monetary award.

 Ten awards of $1,500 each are available, based on competitive application.
-The young investigators who receive Harold Frost Awards are required to present their research at the ORS 48th International Musculoskeletal Biology Workshop at Sun Valley held July 25 - 28, 2019 in Sun Valley, Idaho, USA.
+The young investigators who receive Harold Frost Awards are required to present their research at the ORS 49th International Musculoskeletal Biology Workshop at Sun Valley held July 24 - 28, 2021 in Snowbird, Utah, USA.

 Note: The award covers the meeting registration fee, but recipients are expected to make their own arrangements for travel and accommodations.
 All award recipients are eligible for reduced registration rates.
 ORS member award recipients will pay $100.00 to register.
 ORS non-member award recipients will pay a $175.00 fee to register.
 All award recipients will be invited to register upon their selection.
 Good luck!